Trusted WordPress tutorials, when you need them most.

 Example of next previous links in a WordPress post

-Most WordPress themes come with built-in next and previous posts links which are automatically displayed at the bottom of each post.
+Most WordPress themes come with built-in next and previous posts links, which are automatically displayed at the bottom of each post.
 However, some themes don’t display them, or you may want to customize where and how they appear on your WordPress website.

 That being said, let’s take a look at how to easily add next and previous links in WordPress.
+You can follow the links below to jump to the section of your choice:

 First, you need to install and activate the CBX Next Previous Article plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Next and previous link plugin settings